elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-are-the-configuration-steps-for-static-ip-address-assignment.md

 url: /learn/computer-science/questions/what-are-the-configuration-steps-for-static-ip-address-assignment
 score: -1.0
 related_article1:
-    id: 165706
+    id: 165716
-    title: How do you convert a binary number to a decimal number?
-Provide an example.
+    title: >-
+        Define broadcast addressing and provide an example scenario where it is used.
     subject: Computer Science
-    url: /learn/computer-science/questions/how-do-you-convert-a-binary-number-to-a-decimal-number-provide-an-example
+    url: /learn/computer-science/questions/define-broadcast-addressing-and-provide-an-example-scenario-where-it-is-used
 related_article2:
-    id: 165720
+    id: 165705
-    title: How does hierarchical IP addressing facilitate subnetwork division?
+    title: >-
+        Explain the significance of base 2 digits in the binary number system.
     subject: Computer Science
-    url: /learn/computer-science/questions/how-does-hierarchical-ip-addressing-facilitate-subnetwork-division
+    url: /learn/computer-science/questions/explain-the-significance-of-base-2-digits-in-the-binary-number-system
 related_article3:
-    id: 165719
+    id: 165709
-    title: Explain the benefits of using DHCP for dynamic IP address assignment.
+    title: >-
+        How does a subnet mask help in identifying the network and host portions of an IPv4 address?
     subject: Computer Science
-    url: /learn/computer-science/questions/explain-the-benefits-of-using-dhcp-for-dynamic-ip-address-assignment
+    url: /learn/computer-science/questions/how-does-a-subnet-mask-help-in-identifying-the-network-and-host-portions-of-an-ipv4-address
 related_article4:
-    id: 165713
-    title: How is a host address represented using a combination of 0s and 1s?
-    subject: Computer Science
-    url: /learn/computer-science/questions/how-is-a-host-address-represented-using-a-combination-of-0s-and-1s
-related_article5:
     id: 165711
+    title: >-
-    title: Explain the concept of a subnet prefix and its notation in dotted decimal format.
+        Explain the concept of a subnet prefix and its notation in dotted decimal format.
     subject: Computer Science
     url: /learn/computer-science/questions/explain-the-concept-of-a-subnet-prefix-and-its-notation-in-dotted-decimal-format
 ---